 Customer Identification Program.
 Federal law requires the Trust to obtain, verify and record identifying information, which may include the name, residential or business street address, date of birth (for an individual), social security or taxpayer identification number or other identifying information for each investor who opens or reopens an account with the Trust.
 If you are opening the account in the name of a legal entity (e.g., partnership, limited liability company, business trust, corporation, etc.), you must also supply the identity of the beneficial owners.
 Mailing addresses containing only a P.O.
 Box will not be accepted.
 Applications without the required information, or without any indication that a social security or taxpayer identification number has been applied for, may not be accepted.
 After acceptance, to the extent permitted by applicable law or its customer identification program, the Trust reserves the right (a) to place limits on transactions in any account until the identity of the investor is verified; or (b) to refuse an investment in a Trust portfolio or to involuntarily redeem an investor's Shares and close an account in the event that an investor's identity is not verified.
-The Trust and its agents will not be responsible for any loss in an investor's account resulting from the investor's identity cannot be verified.
+The Trust and its agents will not be responsible for any loss in an investor's account resulting from the investor's delay in providing all required identifying information or from closing an account and redeeming an investor's Shares when an investor's identity cannot be verified.